 Growing fresh basil is easy to do as it grows well in most conditions (except for cold climates).
-And basil has wonderful flavor and aroma no mater if you choose to grow your basil inside or outside in a garden.
+And basil has a wonderful flavor and aroma no matter if you choose to grow your basil inside or outside in a garden.

 Why Should You Grow Basil?

 - Get Access to More Varieties of Basil